Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 -

+Community -

+14. As a community member I want to view blog posts

+-
+15. As a community member I want to comment on blog posts

+-
+16. As a community memberI want to create my own blog posts

+-

 Website Owner -

-14. As the website owner I want to make money by offering goods to the users
+17. As the website owner I want to make money by offering goods to the users

 -
-15. As the website owner I want the users to enjoy using my application
+18. As the website owner I want the users to enjoy using my application

 -
-16. As the website owner I want users to stay on my site for as long as possible
+19. As the website owner I want users to stay on my site for as long as possible

 -
-17. As the website owner I want the users to return to my website
+20. As the website owner I want the users to return to my website

 -
-18. As the website owner I want users to be able to trust the security and payment features that I have implemented
+21. As the website owner I want users to be able to trust the security and payment features that I have implemented

 -

 ### **BUG FIXES**